figaw/gke-prometheus-mvp/README.md

 # An MVP for running Prometheus in GKE

-Kubernetes in Google Kubernetes Engine, running Prometheus 2.1.0, scraping Kubernetes and itself.
+Kubernetes in Google Kubernetes Engine, running Prometheus 2.1.0, scraping Kubernetes, itself and data from the nodes in the cluster.

 Inspired heavily by https://coreos.com/blog/monitoring-kubernetes-with-prometheus.html from August 03, 2016.